-The Medicare Claims Processing Manual (MCPM) provides instructions on ordering diagnostic tests.
-Treating physicians can order tests via
+The Medicare Claims Processing Manual (MCPM) provides instructions for ordering diagnostic tests.
+Treating physicians can order tests via written document signed by the treating physician.
+It may be hand-delivered, mailed, or faxed to the testing facility.

-- written document-Signed by the treating physician.
-May be hand delivered, mailed, or faxed to the testing facility. - telephone call-From the treating physician or his or her office to the testing facility.
-Both parties must document the phone call and the required information in their copies of the patient's record. - electronic mail-From the treating physician or his or her office to the testing facility.
+- telephone call from treating physician/his or her office to the testing facility.
+Both parties must document the phone call and required information in their copies of the patient's record. - electronic mail from the treating physician or his or her office to the testing facility.

-When you do not provide diagnostic information that documents the reason for the test, the facility may take this information directly from the patient or the patient's medical record.
-However, the facility must contact you to confirm the information.
+If the physician does not provide diagnostic information that documents the reason for the test, you may take this information directly from the patient or the patient's medical record.
+However, you must contact the physician to confirm the information.

-Note: When referring to an independent diagnostic testing facility the order must be submitted in writing and specify the diagnosis or other basis for testing.
+Note: Physician referrals to independent diagnostic testing facilities must be submitted in writing and must specify the diagnosis or other basis for testing.